 - Orphan's Plot Trinket: The inscribed ring.

-- Penny Among Diamonds: Subverted, see Scholarship Student down below.
+- Penny Among Diamonds: Subverted.
+See Scholarship Student below.

-- The Plan: Sidonia... and then Kiki pulls one on her.
+- The Plan: Sidonia.
+Kiki pulls one over on her.

 - Ruritania: Pokrovia.

-- Scholarship Student: Subverted; At her school, where there are a lot of scholarship girls, Ananka is the outsider because one of her relatives left the family money that can only be spent on education and nothing else.
-Ananka is neither rich nor a good student (though her low grades are because she's bored.)
+- Scholarship Student: Subverted.
+At her school, where the students are split into "scholarship girls" and "wealthy girls", Ananka is the outsider, because one of her relatives left the family money that can only be spent on education and nothing else.
+Ananka is neither rich (outside of the education fund) nor a good student, though her low grades are because she's bored.